Community Action Grants

 We do not anticipate awarding grants to:

-- Benefit individuals or families.
-(Note: we also offer a separate scholarship program; see details on the scholarship page of our website.)
+- Benefit Individuals or families.
+(Note: we also offer a separate scholarship program; see our website, www.aauwmh.org for details)

 - For-profit entities.